lqhuang/blog/writings/2019-01-24-x-behind-proxy.md

 Things will start working as expected.

-In order to not only fix apt-get but also graphical X11 utils as e.g synaptic,mintintall, ...) the following line in `/etc/sudoers` should do the job :
+In order to not only fix apt-get but also graphical X11 utils as (e.g synaptic, mintintall, ...), the following line in `/etc/sudoers` should do the job :

     Defaults env_keep = "http_proxy https_proxy ftp_proxy DISPLAY XAUTHORITY"